By: Ned Hale, Fort Myers Board Certified Real Estate Attorney

 Frequently a decedent’s main asset of any real value is his or her home.
 But unfortunately, usually that asset must go through lengthy and expensive probate proceedings.
 That is because by the time a decedent dies, it is too late for him or her to “plan” his or her estate.
 The heirs are left to do the work and pay the attorneys and accountants to probate and account for the estate.

-Fortunately, the living can still plan their estate.
+Fortunately, the living can still plan their estate with the help of an experienced board certified attorneys.
 For people whose main asset is their home, or for those who have already made arrangements for the transfer of their other assets (i.e., joint ownership or transfer on death designations), an enhanced life estate deed may be in order.

 What is it?
 It is a simple warranty deed recorded in the public records whereby the owner states in thedeed that he or she is the owner of the property for the span of his or her life.
 During his or her life, thedeed states that he or she maintains full control of the property.
 The deed states that he or she can sell the property (at fair market value) or mortgage the property and keep all of the proceeds generated thereby.
 It also states that he or she can improve the property or even let it fall into disrepair.
 He or she can do all of this without needing anyone else’s signature.
 And if the property is homesteaded, there is no effect on the homestead tax exemption and Florida constitutional homestead protection from creditors.
 And only nominal documentary stamps (all of seventy cents) are due when he or she signs the enhanced life estate deed, since there is no change in the beneficial ownership of the property.